 Information on commercial uses considered to be formula retail establishments (i.e. Chain Stores).

 Formula retail uses are commonly referred to as "chain stores."
-Under Section 703.3 of the San Francisco Planning Code they are defined as “a type of retail sales activity or retail sales establishment which, along with eleven or more other retail sales establishments located in the United States, maintains two or more of the following features: a standardized array of merchandise, a standardized facade, a standardized decor and color scheme, a uniform apparel, standardized signage, a trademark or a servicemark.”
+Under Section 303.1 of the San Francisco Planning Code they are defined as “a type of retail sales activity or retail sales establishment that has eleven or more other retail sales establishments in operation, or with local land use or permit entitlements already approved, located anywhere in the world.
+In addition to the eleven or more other retail sales establishments located in the World, maintains two or more of the following features: a standardized array of merchandise, a standardized facade, a standardized decor and color scheme, a uniform apparel, standardized signage, a trademark or a servicemark.”
 In other words, retail stores with multiple locations and a recognizable "look" or appearance.

 Got permitting questions?